japanoise/emsys/README.md

 basically everywhere anyway.
 Other than that, any new features added will endeavor to only introduce single-header libraries at most.

-Features not supported by current version, but planned:

-* Open multiple files
-* +linum syntax (like LESSEDIT)
-* Vertical splits
-* Undo/Redo
-* Indentation QOL, including ^J and indent-spaces

 ## Why you might hate it

 emsys is, like many in the ersatz-emacs sphere, "religious".
 This means: